-Licensed breeders will be licensed in accordance with local authority guidelines and will be visited periodically by the council issuing the licence - currently breeders who have 2 or more litters a year should apply for a licence.
-There are several levels (Stars) within the structure ranging from one to five stars.
+Licensed breeders will be licensed in accordance with local authority guidelines and will be visited periodically by the council issuing the license and may be higher volume breeders, but the licence brings NO guarantee of quality or knowledge.

 You should research the local council requirements in your area and that of the breeder.